awesomemaptools/mbtst/README.md

 Then bundling fails with an error like this:
 ```
 $ ./build.sh
-# Or to run it all:
-$ npm run test
 Error: Cannot find module './feature' from '/[...]/mbtst/node_modules/mapbox-gl/dist'
     at /[...]/mbtst/node_modules/browser-resolve/node_modules/resolve/lib/async.js:55:21
     at load (/[...]/mbtst/node_modules/browser-resolve/node_modules/resolve/lib/async.js:69:43)